By Matt Miller

-Matt Miller serves as Director of Worship for the Diocese of Evansville.
+Matt Miller is Director of the Diocese of Evansville Office of Worship.